 Precession of the Equinoxes

-It was Hipparchus who first discovered that the celestial pole was moving, and it was noted in his observations from between 147 BC to 127 BC.
-Back then the celestial pole was closer to Thurban than it was to Polaris.
+Hipparchus first discovered that the celestial pole was moving, and it was noted in his observations from 147 BC to 127 BC.
+Back then, the celestial pole was closer to Thurban than Polaris.

-The precession of the equinoxes refers to the change of the Earth's rotational axis with respect to the stars in the galaxy.
-The precession of the equinoxes is caused by the rotational axis of the Earth changing over a period of about 25,765 years, centred around the ecliptic north pole, with an angular radius of about 23.4° the angle known as the obliquity of the ecliptic.
+The precession of the equinoxes refers to the change of the Earth's rotational axis concerning the stars in the galaxy.
+The precession of the equinoxes is caused by the rotational axis of the Earth changing over about 25,765 years, centred around the Ecliptic north pole, with an angular radius of about 23.4° the angle known as the obliquity of the Ecliptic.

-Currently, this annual motion is about 50.3 arcseconds per year (1 degree every 71.6 years).
+This annual motion is about 50.3 arcseconds per year (1 degree every 71.6 years).
 The process is very slow but cumulative.
-A complete precession cycle covers a period of approximately 25,765 years, the so-called great Platonic year, during which time the equinox covers a full 360°.
+A complete precession cycle covers approximately 25,765 years, the so-called great Platonic year, during which the equinox covers a full 360°.

-The North Celestial Pole for the year 2000 is marked with a large capital X, while for the year 1950 it is marked with a small x, showing the effect of precession over a 50 year period.
-The ragged circle of faint stars down and to the left of Polaris is called the "Engagement Ring," with of course Polaris as its shining stone.
+The ragged circle of faint stars down and to the left of Polaris is called the "Engagement Ring," with Polaris as its shining stone.

 First Point of Aries

-The First Point of Aries is a position in the sky where the Ecliptic and the Celestial Equator cross each another.
-The First Point of Aries, which is actually in Pisces, defines the zero-point for Right Ascension.
-It is also the location of the vernal equinox.
+The First Point of Aries is a position in the sky where the Ecliptic and the Celestial Equator cross each other.
+It is a crucial point in astronomy, defining the zero-point for Right Ascension and marking the location of the vernal equinox.

 Due to the effect of precession, the First Point of Aries crossed into the neighbouring constellation of Pisces in about 70 BCE.
-It has taken about 2,000 years to cross Pisces, and it will cross into the next zodiacal constellation, Aquarius, in about the year 2600.
-Following its journey along the Ecliptic, it will return to Aries once again in about 23,000 years.
+It has taken about 2,000 years to cross Pisces and will cross into the next zodiacal constellation, Aquarius, in about the year 2600.
+Following its journey along the Ecliptic, it will return to Aries again in about 23,000 years.

 Due to the floating nature of the First point of Aries, coordinates for Right Ascension and Declination need to be adjusted over time to compensate.
 These adjustments are referred to as Epochs.
-When referring to celestial coordinates, an Epoch is often quoted along with, for example, J2000 refers to the instant of 12 pm (midday) on 1 January 2000, and J1900 refers to the instant of 12 pm on 1 January 1900.
+When referring to celestial coordinates, an Epoch is often quoted along with, for example, J2000 refers to the instant of noon (midday) on 1 January 2000, and J1900 refers to the instant of noon on 1 January 1900.

 Celebrating the Equinoxes and Solstices

-The most famous of these is Stonehenge which appears to be lined up in a way that the Sun rises between key markers during the equinox and solstices.
+The most famous of these is Stonehenge, which is lined up so that the Sun rises between key markers during the equinox and solstices.